ECC has proven that multi-stakeholder, intersectional models work

 Communities can withstand or rebound from climate disruption when they have access to regional, community-owned networks for critical needs.
 Climate-resilient communities also have economic independence, strong social capital and effective physical infrastructure.
 ECC works with communities to build and fortify climate-resilient economic systems.

 & Climate Justice

-Strong economies are democratic and inclusive of populations impacted by public and private policies and investment decisions.
+Strong economies are democratic and inclusive of all populations that are impacted by public and private investment and policy decisions.
+Sadly, not all local economies function this way.
 ECC develops multi-stakeholder coalitions to advance a high-road agenda that is inclusive, accountable and equitable.
-We also are committed to building a new generation of community change agents and organizers who are prepared to advocate for environmental, climate and economic justice.
+Our programs are committed to building a new generation of community change agents and organizers who are prepared to advocate for environmental, climate and economic justice.